 Chapter 4, “‘Niggas in Poorest’ to ‘That Shit Creil’: NIP’s Realpolitik in the US and France,” puts this high-profile cultural text in its Black Atlantic contexts examining Yasiin Bey’s (aka Mos Def) parody of the luxury rap track, fittingly titled “Niggas in Poorest,” and then turns to Paris itself.
 Here, I examine the track in relation to my work with Parisian hip hop communities over the past decades with particular focus on the reception of François Hollande’s use of the hit track as part of his (not unproblematic) minority outreach strategy in the Parisian banlieues during his 2012 campaign for French president—a campaign that proved successful.

 Through an analysis of an extended interview that I conducted with the video’s producer, the French radio executive and hip hop activist, Bruno Laforestrie, I unearth some of the logics behind the video and its meanings in the majority nonwhite French banlieues.
 Together, the chapter thus situates the track in a history of Black American expat artists, develops the book’s theory of “critical excess,” and substantiates claims about hip hop’s postcolonial politics with an analysis of its on-the-ground impact.
-The chapters thus examine the category of the human and move to the conceptual ground of anti-essentialism, examining Obama-era fantasies of a postracial society.
+The chapter thus examines the category of the human and moves to the conceptual ground of anti-essentialism, examining Obama-era fantasies of a postracial society.
 As Jay puts it, “If you escaped what I escaped / You’d be in Paris gettin’ fucked up too.”

 Music video for Yasin Bey’s (Mos Def) “Niggas in Poorest”

 “Unofficial” music campaign video for François Hollande, “48H avec FH”

 Nina Simone’s swaggering deformation of mastery on “Feeling Good” (1965)